 The Family and Medical Leave Act, or FMLA, is a federal law that allows employees to take time off of work to care for a sick relative, spouse or child.
 Employees who are prevented from taking FMLA or not given their job back after an FMLA leave may have a claim against their employer.
 The California Family Rights Act, or CFRA, provides similar protections to employees.

 When companies fail to pay their employees all wages that they are owed, or fail to pay those employees in a timely manner, they are liable for wage, hour and overtime claims.
 Companies may also misclassify employees as “exempt” to deprive workers of minimum wages or overtime pay.

 We also represent clients in cases where meal and rest breaks are not adequately provided.

 Our employment law attorneys provide negotiation and litigation services with respect to severance agreements.
 While most employment is at-will, employment contracts — including oral, written or implied employment contracts — may entitle an employee to severance benefits, and breaches of those contracts may require litigation to resolve.

-Contact The Rutten Law Firm, APC, In Studio City, California
+Contact The Rutten Law Firm, APC, In Woodland Hills, California

 Speak with a lawyer about your employment law case by contacting us at The Rutten Law Firm, APC.
 Get the personalized legal service that your case deserves from an attorney who’s experienced and dedicated to your well-being.

 Contact us online or call us at 818-308-5945 to schedule an appointment for a free initial consultation with one of our dedicated California discrimination, retaliation, wrongful termination and sexual harassment lawyers.
-From our office in Studio City, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.
+From our office in Woodland Hills, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.